 What Birth Injury Compensation Can Be Awarded to the Parents?

 Lawsuits provide compensation for a primary victim’s losses and suffering.
 But what about the rest of the family, who suffers alongside a loved one?
 No doubt, a tremendous burden is placed among primary caregivers, whether in lost time off work, emotional distress, loss of spousal relations, or loss of support.

 Sometimes parents can collect damages as well.
 Most jurisdictions allow parents of children with birth injuries to recover some of their pecuniary expenses.
-Parents can claim lost time off work to care for the injured child.
-Mothers can claim medical expenses related to the birth trauma, such as vaginal tears, fissures, infections, or lack of anesthesia awareness.
+For example, parents can claim lost time off work to care for the injured child.
+In addition, mothers can claim medical expenses related to the birth trauma, such as vaginal tears, fissures, infections, or lack of anesthesia awareness.

 When babies have died of their injuries, additional “wrongful death” damages may be included in the settlement, with provisions for funeral and burial expenses.
-In rare circumstances, when anxiety, depression, or PTSD can be verified by a medical professional, parents may make a claim for emotional distress.
+In rare circumstances, when a medical professional can verify anxiety, depression, or PTSD, parents may make a claim for emotional distress.